BiggestZ/RecruitmentAgent/README.md

 ## Features

-- **Resume Processing**: Extracts text from PDF files and identifies applicant information
+- **Resume Processing**: Extracts text from PDF files using PyMuPDF and identifies applicant information
 - **Applicant Information Extraction**: Automatically extracts names and email addresses from resumes
 - **Experience Extraction**: Identifies and extracts work experience sections
+- **Recruiter Info Extraction**: Extracts recruiter email and name from job descriptions
 - **Job Matching**: Compares candidate experience with job requirements using OpenAI GPT-4
+- **Flexible Match Criteria**: Accepts matches when requirements are met or score ≥ 8/10
 - **Google Drive Integration**: Reads job opportunities from Google Drive folders using OAuth2
-- **Email Automation**: Sends personalized notifications to recruiters via Gmail
+- **Email Automation (Recruiters)**: Sends personalized notifications to recruiters via Gmail
+- **Email Automation (Applicants)**: Notifies applicants about matched roles and proposes time slots
-- **Calendar Integration**: Checks recruiter availability using Cal.com API
+- **Calendar Integration**: Checks recruiter availability using Google Calendar Free/Busy API
 - **MCP Integration**: Uses Gentoro MCP server for external services
 - **Batch Processing**: Processes multiple resumes from a folder automatically

+**IMPORTANT NOTICE**
+For all recruiters, please ensure their "primary" google calendar is the one holding all their schedules, as the program is designed to use an accounts primary calendar, otherwise it will pull from the wrong calendar.
+- The primary calendar is the first calendar that comes when making a google account.

 ## Prerequisites